michel1991/ocp-java-11/advancedDesign/README.md

     Since importing by class name takes precedence over wildcards, these compile.
     Option D is incorrect because Java doesn't know which of the two wildcard Water classes to use.
     Option E is incorrect because you cannot specify the same class name in two imports.

-# Which of the following statements are true?
-(Choose all that apply.)
-A. You can declare a method with Exception as the return type.
-B. You can declare a method with RuntimeException as the return type.
-C. You can declare any subclass of Error in the throws part of a method declaration.
-D. You can declare any subclass of Exception in the throws part of a method declaration.
-E. You can declare any subclass of Object in the throws part of a method declaration.
-F. You can declare any subclass of RuntimeException in the throws part of a method declaration.

-Any Java type, including Exception and RuntimeException, can be declared as the return type.
-However, this will simply return the object rather than throw an exception.
-For this reason, options A and B are correct.
-Classes listed in the throws part of a method declaration must extend java.lang.Throwable.
-This includes Error, Exception, and RuntimeException, making options C, D, and F correct.
-Arbitrary classes such as String can’t be declared in a throws clause, making option E incorrect.

 # What motivations would a developer have for applying the @FunctionalInterface annotation to an interface?
 (Choose all that apply.)
 A. To allow the interface to be used in a lambda expression